aliameer/microfrontend-patterns/README.md

 - Implemented as a single flat HTML file.
 - Each domain (user, carts, catalogue) has a corresponding HTML element in the document with the relevant ID.
-For example, the user domain it is: `<li class="nav-item dropdown" id="user">...</li>`.
+For example, for the `user` domain it is: `<li class="nav-item dropdown" id="user">...</li>`.
 - Each domain assumes the presence of jQuery, js-cookies, and Twitter Bootstrap (CSS and JS).
 - Each domain uses namespaces for HTML, and JS to avoid collisions.
 For example, all JS functions for the `user` domain are prefixed with `user_` and those for the `catalogue` domain are prefixed with `catalogue_`.
 - Communication between domains is performed using jQuery custom events.
-The names of the custom events to follow pre-agreed conventions; the events are triggered on the HTML element designated with the ID of the relevant domain.
+The names of the custom events follow pre-agreed conventions; the events are triggered on the HTML element designated with the ID of the relevant domain.
 For example, the `user` domain can trigger an "initialize cart" event on the `carts` domain by calling: `$('carts').trigger('carts:initialize-cart')`.
-  The carts domain then needs to perform the relevant actions in response.
+  The carts domain then needs to perform the relevant actions in response as it receives the event.

 #### 0b.
 Monolithic SPA.